 Known as the “Eagle’s Nest” by Alexander the Great, he was unable to conquer the city due to its mountain top location.
 He settled for burning all the olive trees below the city walls, destroying their olive crops.

 Termessos was abandoned sometime in the 5th century when an earthquake crushed the aqueduct that provided water to the city.
-Termessos is not excavated but is dedicated as a National Park because of its mountaintop location and historical significance in Antalya, Turkey.
+The ancient city of Termessos is not excavated but is dedicated as a National Park because of its mountaintop location and historical significance in Antalya, Turkey.

 What to See at Termessos